 Applicants must be eligible for admission to the university.
 See “Regulations: Admission and Registration” in the SDSU General Catalog.

-Once accepted to the university, students interested in the athletic training major are subject to further screening by the School of Exercise and Nutritional Sciences and the athletic training professional program.
+Once accepted to the university, students interested in the Athletic Training major are subject to further screening by the School of Exercise and Nutritional Sciences and the Athletic Training Program.